erpc-io/eRPC/README.md

   * eRPC works well on Azure VMs with accelerated networking.
 For now, eRPC supports only one RPC ID per machine on Azure.

-  * Configure two Azure VMs as below.
+  * Configure two Ubuntu 18.04 VMs as below.
 Use the same resource group and availability zone for both VMs

     * Uncheck "Accelerated Networking" when launching the VM from the Azure